Southwest Veterinary Surgical Service and Covid-19

 - Implementing limited building access to clients at this time as recommended by the CDC to practice proper social distancing.

 - We are limiting our staff members travel between locations as much as possible.
 Our surgeons along with our technical staff will not be rotating between clinics on a daily basis at this time.

 - We continue to practice regular hand washing, particularly before and after handling patients, as it is one of the best ways to remove germs, avoid getting sick, and prevent the spread of germs to others.

 Starting April 1st we will be allowing only one client per patient inside the building to minimize overcrowding in the facility.
 Curbside service is still available to those who request it.

 - If you are showing symptoms or have been in contact with anyone showing symptoms, please call and reschedule your appointment.

 - Please fill out all necessary new client paperwork online for your appointment prior to your visit.

-- Upon your arrival, please call the front office to check in for your appointment or surgery drop off.
-We ask that you please stay in your car and wait for a staff member to call you back when a room is ready for your pet.
+- Upon your arrival, please text or call the front office to check in for your appointment or surgery drop off.
+We ask that you please stay in your car and wait for a staff member to escort you into the building when an exam room is available.